simonbogaerts/Bogsi.Quotable/README.md

 ## Known Bugs

 * Unit Tests not working anymore.
-I'm in the midst of migrating from using self made requests to mediatr and mass transit, after the migration the tests will be overhauled.
+I'm in the midst of migrating from using self made requests to mediatr and mass transit, might fix this one day.

-## Roadmap

-### V1.0

-- [x] Setup project base and add Docker support.
-- [x] Add endpoint discovery through reflection.
-- [x] Setup Entity Framework and create DbContext.
-- [x] CRUD functionality for base Quote model.
-- [x] Implement Result monad pattern.
-- [x] Integration tests with Test Containers.
-- [x] Add logging (Serilog) and SEQ.
-- [x] Add static code analyzers and setup SonarQube.
-- [x] Use distributed Cashing (Valkey)
-- [x] Clean-Up for release V1.0.

-### V1.1

-- [x] Switch to Mediatr, MassTransit and RabbitMq.
-- [x] Improve/Clean-Up DI.
-- [ ] Head and Options endpoints
-- [ ] Update data model
-- [ ] Add security (bearer)
-- [ ] Clean-Up for release V1.1.

-### V1.2.

-After dotnet 9.

-- [ ] Switch Swagger to Scalar.
-- [ ] TBD.

 ## Code Quality